antheas/docker_mlflow/README.md

 HTTP Basic Auth is now provided by default by nginx and the username and password are set using the `.env` file.
+NGINX also forwards an https port and a self signed certificate is generated for you.
+By placing that certificate in the client and setting the proper environment variable you can use mlflow securely with TLS.

 I do not see the reason for using PostgreSQL for a server used by one researcher.
 So sqlite is used for the backend.